Montana’s Peer Network is a peer run 501c3 non-profit organization whose mission is to provide opportunities for recovery across Montana.

 - Coming Off Psychiatric Drugs Harm Reduction Guide

-- Montana Peer Support Task Force information can be found here
+- Montana Peer Support Task Force

 - Mental Health TV Episodes 1 & 2 are now available for viewing any time.
 View here